Arun-Yuvaraj/Chat-App/README.md

 Issues -
   - As I used heroku's basic plan, there is a limit of max 20 connections and I had to kill all the connections as soon as the limit is reached.
 So, if you find error stating : "Internal Server Error", please let me know, i will kill the connections and then you can start again.

+As the chats are not being saved to daatabase, you will not be able to see a message if you change room and come back